 Effects on the Brain Physiology

-Methamphetamine use causes severe damage to the brain.
-The drug causes a significant release of neurotransmitters such as norepinephrine and dopamine, leading to euphoric effects and an increase in energy.
-However, over time, this surge of dopamine leads to the destruction of dopamine receptors, resulting in an inability to feel pleasure without the drug.
+Methamphetamine use causes severe brain damage.
+The drug triggers a significant release of neurotransmitters, including norepinephrine and dopamine, which produce euphoric effects and increased energy.
+This surge of dopamine destroys dopamine receptors, resulting in an inability to experience pleasure without the drug.

-Chronic methamphetamine use also leads to diffuse brain damage, neuronal death, and reduced cognitive functions.
-This significantly impairs mental functions, including attention, judgment, problem-solving, and memory.
+Chronic methamphetamine use leads to diffuse brain damage, neuronal death and reduced cognitive functions.
+This impairment affects mental functions such as attention, judgment, problem-solving, and memory.

-In addition to these cognitive effects, methamphetamine also damages the brain’s circulatory system, increasing the likelihood of strokes.
-Furthermore, the drug is reported to cause cytoskeletal damage within neuronal cells, potentially leading to cellular collapse.
+Methamphetamine also damages the brain’s circulatory system, increasing stroke risk.
+The drug causes cytoskeletal damage within neuronal cells, leading to cellular collapse

 According to Darke, Shane, et al. 2008 “Major physical and psychological harms of methamphetamine use,” chronic methamphetamine abuse increases the risk of severe physical, psychological, and behavioral consequences.